 This talk is about the many ways art and code, specifically Python code, can come together.
 People can learn from this talk how they can experiment with being artistically creative while they do code-y things.

-Outline of talk: Introduction: From livecoding to Raspberry Pis, people have come up with so many ways to bring the worlds of art and code together.
+From live-coding to Raspberry Pis, people have come up with so many ways to bring the worlds of art and code together.
 There is a somewhat common belief that coding is only a logical and analytical process.
 However, I think that programming is an inherently creative process!
 After all, when you make code, you are literally creating something new.
 (Or altering it to make it better if you’re dealing with legacy code.)
-So that means you have an excuse to try whatever creative thing you might be vaugely interested in, whether that’s making art code or just plain old art.
+So that means you have an excuse to try whatever creative thing you might be vaguely interested in, whether that’s making art code or just plain old art.

-Closing: As seen from my presentation, there are many ways to combine art and coding.
-I hope that if you get one thing out of this talk, it’s knowing that if you want to create something, there’s lots of fun ways to explore that!
+There are many ways to combine art and coding.
+I hope that if you get one thing out of this talk, it’s knowing that if you want to create something, there are lots of fun ways to explore that!